 - Who at my camp is allowed to collect the specimen for a COVID-19 test?
 Does it have to be a nurse?
-Any staff member who is properly trained is allowed to collect the specimen and result the point of care antigen test.
+Any staff member who is properly trained is allowed to collect the specimen and result the point-of care antigen test.
 Training may be accessed through many venues, including from a trained clinician (a healthcare provider) or through the test manufacturer’s materials.
-If you need assistance finding these vendor materials, email WICovidTest@Wisconsin.gov.
+If you need assistance finding these vendor materials, email WICOVIDTEST@Wisconsin.gov.

 - How should camps prepare to test campers and staff on site?
 Camps interested in offering onsite testing will need to assure the following:

-- that the testing program works for their camp community’s needs.
+- That the testing program works for their camp community’s needs.

-- obtaining guardian consent
+- Obtained guardian consent.